AAMI Foundation's Laufman-Greatbatch Award

 - Groups or individuals who have made critical contributions to the enhancement of patient care through technology are eligible to receive this award.

-The award includes a $5,000 check and a plaque to be presented at the AAMI Annual Conference & Expo in Longbeach, CA.
+The award includes a $5,000 check and a plaque to be presented at the AAMI Exchange in New Orleans, LA.

 Winners of the Laufman-Greatbatch Award

 - 2019 - Lawana Bryan, Carol Means, Tim Rausch, Tina Hayes, Penny Robertson, and Christina Van Den Handel, Northeast Georgia Health System

 - 2016 – Ary L. Goldberger, MD; Roger G. Mark, MD, PhD; and George Moody

 - 2014 – Matthew B. Weinger, MD

 - 2012 – David Bates